 - rice cakes

-- sliced apple and 1 level tbsp reduced-fat peanut butter
+- sliced apple and 25g reduced-fat nut butter (made with 100% nuts)

 🍷 Cut down on alcohol.
 While it can initially cause drowsiness, which might help you to drop off, it can also lead to a restless night, early waking and a worse sleep overall.